Here’s what we know:

 The city of Berkeley announced Monday that its shelter-in-place order, along with the orders of six Bay Area counties, will be extended through May.

 According to an email from the city of Berkeley, the extended order will ease restrictions for lower-risk activities.
-The health officers from these jurisdictions will also be releasing a set of indicators they can use to determine how the shelter in place will be lifted, as California Gov. Gavin Newsom did earlier in April.
+The health officers from these jurisdictions will also be releasing a set of indicators they can use to determine how the shelter-in-place orders will be lifted, as California Gov. Gavin Newsom did earlier in April.

 Update April 25, 11:19 a.m.